The Nutcracker in 3D: Plot

-The next evening, NC comes to life again and tells Mary that he intends to round up an army to fight against the Rat King.
-Max wakes up and agrees to join the fight with them.
-NC goes downstairs ahead of them, to gather his friends but is kidnapped.
-When Mary and Max go downstairs, they find that NC, Tinker and Sticks are being held captive in the fire place by the Rat King and his minions.
-After briefly tormenting them, he kidnaps the toys and lures Max back to the city.
-After they leave, Mary discovers Gielgud, who escaped capture.
-They find a portal to the city in the house's attic, and after stealing disguises from a rat, search the city for their friends.
+The next evening, NC comes to life again and intends to round up an army to fight against the Rat King.
+Max wakes up and agrees to join the fight.
+NC goes downstairs ahead of the siblings to gather his friends but is kidnapped.
+When Mary and Max go downstairs, they find that NC, Tinker and Sticks are being held captive in the fireplace by the Rat King and his minions, who kidnap the toys and lure Max back to the city.
+Mary discovers Gielgud, who evaded capture, and they find a portal to the city in the house's attic, and after stealing disguises from a rat, search for their friends.
 They find the Rat King and Max in the city centre where toys are being taken from children to be burned.
-Max is horrified by this and asks to be returned home, but the Rat King imprisons him in his castle.
+Horrified, Max asks to be returned home, but the Rat King imprisons him in his castle.
 They sneak into one of the smoke factories where they find Sticks, Tinker and an apparently lifeless NC.

-Mary rescues him from being burned and tells him that she loves him, which breaks the curse, bringing NC back to life and turning him back into a boy permanently.
+Mary rescues NC from being burned and says that she loves him, which breaks the curse, restoring his life and into being a boy permanently.
 The factory workers, seeing their prince alive, begin to fight back against the rats while Mary and NC attempt to shut down the factory.
-The Rat King and Rat Queen decide to escape in a helicopter, kidnapping Mary and Max.
-Gielgud and NC manage to board the helicopter and fight the Rat King while Max successfully manages to land the aircraft into a pile of toys.
-The Rat King and Queen escape by returning to their original rat forms and fleeing into the sewers.
+The Rat King and Queen board a helicopter, kidnapping Mary and Max.
+Gielgud and NC take chase and fight the King while Max lands the aircraft in a pile of toys.
+The King and Queen revert to their original rat forms and flee into the sewers.
 NC is crowned king and peace is restored in the kingdom as everyone celebrates.
-The Snow Fairy reappears and tells Mary it is time for her to go back home, though she is reluctant to leave.
-Before she goes, NC promises that they will meet again.
+The Snow Fairy reappears and says that it is time for Mary to return home, though she is reluctant to leave.
+Before she departs, NC promises that they will meet again.

-Mary wakes up in her own room where her parents apologise for their earlier criticisms of her and promise to spend more time with her.
-She goes downstairs to Uncle Albert who introduces her to his new neighbour: a boy her age, who resembles the Nutcracker Prince and asks to be called NC.
-They soon become friends and the two go ice-skating together.
+Mary wakes in her room, where her parents apologise for their earlier criticisms and promise to spend more time with her.
+She goes downstairs to Uncle Albert, who introduces her to his new neighbour: a boy her age, who resembles the Nutcracker Prince and asks to be called NC.
+They become friends and go ice-skating together.